alphagov/government-service-design-manual/service-manual/agile/running-retrospectives.md

 ## Outcomes of a retrospective

-{:.left}
 ![Retrospective Sections](https://farm9.staticflickr.com/8453/8002453131_7fd9489dfd_d.jpg)

 During the discussion you will uncover some successes you can celebrate, as well as some problems that you can fix or things you can improve.

 Make a list of actions that will address these.
 Aim to have done them within the next sprint or iteration.

 Some problems may take longer to fix, in which case you should try to make an action that will start the process of improving it by your next retrospective.